JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 ### Strings

 - Strings are enclosed in `"` (double quotes).
 - Strings can span multiple lines.
-However, newline characters are ignored.
+However, newline are ignored.
 If you want to break a string, use `\n`.
 For example,
 ```
 "The Martians are
 coming!"